FUSE Supporters

 The 2019 Children and Youth Funds, which include the Children and Youth Education Fund and the Children and Youth Mental Health Fund, were designed to support projects addressing the most prevalent issues facing young people and children in Ireland today.

-FUSE Primary, is an Anti-bullying and Online Safety Programme for primary school students developed by DCU Anti-Bullying Centre.
-It is an extension of our current programme with Post Primary schools and the funding will enable ABC to expand its reach in schools across Ireland, educating teachers, students and parents on bullying and how to tackle online safety issues.
+The FUSE Primary Programme is an Anti-bullying and Online Safety Programme for primary school students developed by DCU Anti-Bullying Centre.
+It is an extension of our current programme with post-primary schools and the funding will enable ABC to expand its reach in schools across Ireland, educating teachers, students and parents on bullying behaviour and how to tackle online safety issues.

 This programme, together with the other 13 awardees, will each receive a multi-year grant and will also be awarded a place on Rethink Irelands’ ‘Game-Changer’ Programme.